rt106/rt106.github.io/SEED_APPLICATIONS.md

 ### Seed application

 The seed applications provide there own web server to serve the application.
-This web server serves the HTML and Javascript content for the application while using the standard Rt 106 web server to access the Rt 106 platform REST endpoints.
+This web server serves the HTML, Javascript, CSS and other web resource content for the application while using the standard Rt 106 web server to access the Rt 106 platform REST endpoints.

 ```yaml